Emergency Resources

 Animal Control

 The following organizations provide emergency animal control services for the cities indicated.
+Services include rescuing stray, trapped, injured, abandoned, deceased or wild animals; and investigating animal cruelty, animal bites and noise complaints.

 Deceased Animal Pickup/Removal